Arctic and Northern Policy Framework International chapter

 Additionally, we will regularize a bilateral dialogue with the United States on Arctic issues as this will strengthen the leadership role both countries take on Arctic issues and enhance the Canada-U.S. bilateral relationship across government and with Northerners.

-We will pursue enhanced cooperation with the five Nordic states (Denmark, Finland, Iceland, Norway and Sweden) as like-minded partners in the Arctic that provide important regional perspectives.
+We will pursue enhanced cooperation with the five Nordic states, including Denmark, Finland, Iceland, Norway and Sweden, as like-minded partners in the Arctic that provide important regional perspectives.
 We will achieve this goal by seeking to establish regular bilateral Arctic dialogues with the Nordic states and exploring regional cooperation on a project basis with interested Nordic bodies such as the Nordic Council of Ministers.